2379836379/Rust-oj/README.md

 ## Notes

 - OpenJudge may redirect submission result pages to a `*.openjudge.cn` subdomain (e.g. `cxsjsx.openjudge.cn`).
-  This rewrite merges root-domain cookies into subdomain requests (Qt `CookieStore::cookiesForUrl()` parity) so that result pages can be fetched and parsed correctly after submit.
+ This merges root-domain cookies into subdomain requests (Qt `CookieStore::cookiesForUrl()` parity) so that result pages can be fetched and parsed correctly after submit.